Smileys Surveys

 1. Preview a Smileys question in customization mode

 Visualize how your Smileys question will appear (with the Desktop and Mobile preview options) as you customize the look and feel of your survey.
 Preview the changes you make to the color scheme, logo, and text elements of your Smileys question in real time.
-(See Customization Basics + Quick Start Video.)
+(See CX Customization Basics.)
+You can also add Additional questions and tweak your Thank you page all in one place.

-2. Preview an entire survey questionnaire in a platform testing environment
+2. Preview an entire Smileys survey project in a platform testing environment

 Previewing how respondents will experience your full survey (particularly if you've added Additional Questions to your questionnaire) requires testing at the platform level.